iamkahvi/iamkahvi.github.io/_posts/2018-01-22-A-Gentleman-In-Moscow.md

 >“ The first was that if one did not master one’s circumstances, one was bound to be mastered by them; and the second was Montaigne’s maxim that the surest sign of wisdom is constant cheerfulness. ”

-<br> This is a rant :<br>

-## Results

-The goal of a business is to make a profit.

-A business employs people because they do work and make the business profitable.

-You work towards a University degree because you will do work better and will be more attractive to businesses.

-At the end of the day, all that matters is <i>results</i>.

-That’s the point.
-Instead of proving your value through getting a degree, prove your value by getting results.

-Get page views, get purchase orders, show your understanding of how consumers think and how to take advantage of it.

-There are very few people who teach at Universities who have attained results.
-They have been taught about results, they talk about results, they think about results.

-But they never get results.

-At the end of the day, the only way to absolutely prove you get results, is to get results.

-That is why I am so unsure of this University thing.
-No one can prove they know how to get results by teaching.
-Only by doing.

-Summary: Success in University does not directly translate to success in the real world.

-The best precursor to success is University, but it is not a guarantee

-***this post is incomplete***